Masakatsu Funaki: Fight against Rickson Gracie and retirement (2000)

-Despite Funaki's body being very broken down from injuries, he returned for a fight against the legendary Rickson Gracie at Colosseum 2000 held at the Tokyo Dome.
+Despite the state of Funaki's health, he returned for a fight against the legendary Rickson Gracie at Colosseum 2000 held at the Tokyo Dome.
 The show was almost canceled due to Rickson trying to change the rules to make knees and strikes to the head illegal, but the problems were overcome and the show continued.
 The event was broadcast to 30 million TV Tokyo viewers.
 There was no championship title at stake and Rickson got the majority of his demands, with elbows and knees to the head being rendered illegal standing or on the ground.

 Funaki walked to the ring in samurai attire with a samurai sword which garnered a roaring excitement from the Japanese announcers and crowd.
 Funaki and Rickson clinched to the corner, where Funaki appeared to have secured a guillotine choke.
-Funaki then took Rickson down, relinquishing the choke as they hit the mat and landing a hammer-fist to Rickson's face before standing up.
-They traded kicks to no effect, until some well timed kicks from Gracie blew out Funaki's injured knee.
-They clinched again, but Funaki's injury rendered him unable to wrestle correctly, and he was taken down by the Brazilian grappler, who promptly mounted him.
+Funaki then took Rickson down, relinquishing the choke as they hit the mat and landing a hammer-fist that marked Rickson's face before standing up.
+The Japanese then kicked the Brazilian's legs to no effect, until according to reports, some well timed upkicks from Gracie in return blew out Funaki's injured right knee.
+They clinched again, but Funaki's knee rendered him unable to wrestle correctly, and he was taken down by the Brazilian grappler, who promptly mounted him.
 Masakatsu looked stunned while Rickson bloodied his face with ground and pound, and finally Gracie forced his way into a rear-naked choke.
-Funaki refused to submit to the hold, passing out before the referee intervened.
+Funaki refused to submit to the hold, passing out before his cornerman Yoshiki Takahashi threw the towel.

-Funaki then retired from mixed martial arts competition, he had a retirement ceremony in Pancrase in late 2000.
+After the match, Funaki declared to be underhwlmed with his own performance and announced his retire from MMA competition.
+As no injury was disclosed, pundits found inexplicable how easily he had been dominated after being taken down, a situation compared to that of Nobuhiko Takada.
+He had a retirement ceremony in Pancrase in late 2000.